 19. Get lost in Tenjin Chikagai (underground shopping mall) maze

 There are over 150 shops and restaurants in the Tenjin Chikagai underground shopping mall, making it the largest underground shopping centre in Kyushu.
-Over 590 metre of corridors connect all the retail stores, department stores and major buildings in the Tenjin area.
-There are lots to see but it is easy to get lost in the maze!
+Over 590 metre of corridors connects all the retail stores, department stores and major buildings in the Tenjin area.
+There is a lots to see and it is easy to get lost in the maze!
 But don’t worry, there are many English signages.

-If you have a spare day on your itinerary, then spend a day in Dazaifu as it is one of the best day trips from Fukuoka.
+If you can spare a day from your Fukuoka trip, then you must visit Dazaifu as it is one of the best day trips from Fukuoka.
 Visit Dazaifu Tenmangu Shrine, which has the deity of education, Kyushu National Museum, and the ultra-modern Starbucks.
-Ha!
 And while you are there, you have to try umegae mochi rice cake, a local sweet dumpling filled with red bean paste.

 How to get there: Take the Nishitetsu Railway from Tenjin Station to Dazaifu Station.
 The train journey is only 30 minutes.
 When you leave Dazaifu Station, follow the signs, and they will lead you to all the attractions.